 Use our Find a Doctor website.
 This resource lets you take charge of your search for doctors, hospitals, clinics and procedures.

 Explore your options by looking up procedures, specialties, facility types, physicians or quality scores.
 Enhance your search by sorting search results by name, distance, gender or languages spoken.
-Log in to view the estimated costs of more than 50 procedures.

 Don’t see your preferred doctor in our network?

 Nominate a provider: If you would like to encourage a doctor or facility to join The Alliance’s provider network, please complete our Provider Nomination Form.
 The Alliance will evaluate the request, and if appropriate, contact the provider and extend an invitation to join.

 If you have questions, contact The Alliance customer service advocates by calling 800.223.4139 or emailing email@example.com.

 Who do I contact about my benefits, including what's covered and what I'm responsible for?

 You may be wondering if breast pumps are covered under your employer’s health plan.
 The Affordable Care Act requires health plans to cover the full cost of breast pumps.
 However, some plans are exempt from this rule because they have “grandfathered” status.
 If your employer kept the same health plan they had before the ACA took effect, your breast pump may not be covered.
 Please talk with the person managing your health plan at work to find out if this is the case.

 If your plan does cover breast pumps, please contact your benefits plan administrator for details on how to make your purchase and whether there are any requirements.
 Your plan may only cover certain types of breast pumps, or it may require prior authorization or a prescription from your doctor.
 Look at your insurance card for a phone number to call about your benefits.